ai-se/leaner/README.md

 ## Current Status

 Work in progress.
-Not ready for others yet.
+Started Dec 17 2014.
+But I got a cool logo!

 ## How to Read This Code